onlinesilver43/trading-bot-public/.warmup/current-status.md

 - ✅ Enhanced UI code deployed to droplet (DEPLOYMENT SUCCESSFUL)
 - ✅ No crashes when enhanced features are enabled (PRODUCTION STABLE)
 - ✅ All Phase 1 & 2 features working properly (PRODUCTION VALIDATED)
+- ✅ Feature branch merged to main successfully (MERGE COMPLETE)
+- ✅ Production deployment validated (TESTING COMPLETE)
-- ✅ Ready to proceed with Phase 3 (Foundation & Data)
+- ✅ Ready to proceed with Phase 3: Foundation & Data

 ---

-**🚀✅ STATUS: Enhanced UI is fully operational in production.
-Phase 1 & 2 are COMPLETE and VALIDATED.
+**🚀✅ STATUS: Phase 1 & 2 are COMPLETE and VALIDATED.
+Enhanced UI is fully operational in production.
+Feature branch successfully merged to main.
 Ready to proceed with Phase 3: Foundation & Data implementation.**

 ---